burni2001/Crusade-Score-Calculator/README.md

 - Screenshot OCR to automatically extract stats from game screenshots
 - Geneseed and Armoury data tracking
 - Export to CSV and PNG formats
+- Import support for up to 3 CSV files
 - Retro CRT-style interface
 - Works offline (PWA)